chrisjbreisch/Trs80.Level1Basic/README.md

 ## What's next?
 As I said above, my first computer was actually a Radio Shack TRS-80 Model I Level II.
 I intend to fork this code and modify it to handle Level II BASIC.
 That will take some time and will never be fully implemented.
 Level II gives you more access to the ROM, which I won't emulate.
-It also introduces strong typing, which will take a bit of rewrite.
-The system has a limited line editor, which I will try to emulate, but might be a bit challenging.
+It also introduces static typing, which will take a bit of rewrite.
+Level I BASIC was ahead of its time.
+It used dynamic typing.
+Level II's 'system has a limited line editor, which I will try to emulate, but might be a bit challenging.
 The other "new" features should be easier to deal with.

 ## Contents
 - Visual Studio 2022 solution with all the code.
 I'm sure it can be built in Visual Studio Code, but I've not attempted it.
 If I get the time, I'll work